List of Anita Blake: Vampire Hunter characters: Buzz

-"Buzz the vampire" is a heavily muscled vampire bouncer at Guilty Pleasures.
-Approximately 20 years dead, Buzz does not have the inhuman mannerisms of older vampires.
-He typically guards the door in a T-shirt, regardless of weather conditions and enjoys flashing his fangs as well as flirting with the girls he meets.
-He practices bodybuilding to help the development of his superhuman strength.
+"Buzz the vampire" is a heavily muscled vampire bouncer at the club Guilty Pleasures.
+Approximately 20 years dead, Buzz doesn't display the inhuman mannerisms of older vampires.
+Buzz typically guards the entrance while wearing a T-shirt (regardless of weather conditions) and enjoys flashing his fangs, as well as, flirting with the girls he meets.
+Buzz engages in bodybuilding in order to enhance the development of his superhuman strength.

 Appearances: Guilty Pleasures, The Lunatic Cafe, Incubus Dreams.

 Damian

 Damian is a green eyed, red haired Viking vampire.
 Through a series of accidents and emergencies, he became Anita's vampire servant (similar to the role of a vampire's human servant) and eventual lover, and as Anita's vampire servant, Damian became a member of Anita's second triumvirate with Nathaniel.

 Damian was made by "She who must not be named" (later revealed to be Morvoren/Nemhain).
 He tends to have a calming effect on Anita, as shown in Cerulean Sins, because he was taught by she-who-made-him that her will was all important.
 His appearance changed slightly in Incubus Dreams, just enough to make him "breathtakingly" beautiful.
 Approximately 1000 years old, Damian will never be a master vampire, but because of the additional power of Anita and Nathaniel, he can physically walk in daylight—although doing so tends to drive him into a fear-induced insanity.
 This comes from witnessing Perrin, one of his Viking comrades who was also turned into a vampire, burst into flames from walking in the sunlight while he and the aforementioned Viking were in the "care" of Morvoren.
 When Anita works on improving her second triumvirate power base Damian goes from having to obey Anita if given a direct command to having more free will and can choose not to obey her.
 Anita does not like anyone being forced to obey her and it was one of the reasons she kept a slight distance with Damian for a few books, compared to other lovers.

 Damian lives in Anita's basement and works at Danse Macabre.
 In later books Damian lives under ground at the Circus of the Damned and has his own room.
 He became slightly insane when Anita left St. Louis for six months, without her magic to control him or to make his heart beat.